See our privacy notice

 Each person nominates a colleague (or two) that they’re happy to check in on throughout the time that we’re away from the office.
 Taking a few minutes out each day to make or send these more personal calls/messages will encourage employees to discuss how they really feel.
 Further research from Lifesize found that 89% of employees say that using video helps them to feel connected; right now, that’s something we all need.

 The Mental Health Foundation released this great guide on how to look after your mental health, with ‘talk about your feelings’ and ‘care for others’ featuring in their top ten tips.
 We’ll continue to encourage this practise, even after everything returns to normal.

 Rewarding behaviour is what Blackhawk Network are all about.
-Thank employees for their swift adaption to change with a Select e-code from our self-serve portal.
+Thank employees for their continued adaption to change with a Select e-code from our self-serve portal.
 Simply send your employees a code via email that allows them to swap for a gift card of their choice, at the monetary value you’ve given.
 With a catalogue of over 200 retailers to choose from, you’re safe in the knowledge that there’s something for everyone.
 And with trivial benefits allowing you to reward employees for ‘non-work’ related occasions tax-free, you could save up to £48.10 per e-code.